Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Computational settings

 \section{Computational settings}

-The calculations presented hereafter are performed in a spherical geometry using the B-spline basis framework described in Sec.\ref{sec.rels}, transforming the equations in atomic units (a.u., with $e = m_e = \hbar = 4\pi\varepsilon_0 = 1$ and the $c\approx137$) for numerical simplicity.
+The calculations presented hereafter are performed in spherical geometry using the B-spline basis framework described in Sec.\ref{sec.rels}.
+Atomic units (a.u., with $e = m_e = \hbar = 4\pi\varepsilon_0 = 1$ and the $c\approx137$) are adopted for numerical simplicity.
+To enable a direct comparison across different nuclear charges, all physical observables are presented in scaled coordinates.
+Time is scaled as $t Z^2$, while the photon energy is represented on a scaled axis defined by $E / Z^2$ and plotted in eV, representing the energy mapped back onto the baseline $Z=1$ hydrogenic scale (where $1\text{ a.u. of energy} \approx 27.2114\text{ eV}$).

 For the hydrogen atom ($Z=1$), we employ a basis of order $k=9$ with $N=200$ splines within a radius $R_{\rm max}=100$~a.u.
 The maximum angular momentum is set to $\ell_{\rm max}=10$, and the time-step is $dt=0.05$~a.u.
 To maintain a consistent physical resolution of the wavepacket dynamics as the nuclear charge increases, the numerical environment is rescaled for each highly charged ion.
 Specifically, the box radius and temporal sampling $dt$ are adjusted following the $Z$-scaling laws in Eqs.~(\ref{eq.scal1}a) and (\ref{eq.scal1}b).
 This ensures that the spatial resolution relative to the hydrogenic Bohr radius $a_0/Z$ and the spectral sampling remain physically equivalent across all species.